ellaksay2/ellaksay2.github.io/fun.md

 At UC San Diego, I was on leadership for the Club Triathlon Team and Women's Surf Collective.
 I am passionate about human performance and increasing female representation in male-dominated sports.

-I worked as a Brick Specialist for LEGO where my main responsibilities were to build display sets for the store.
 I also wrote and edited for the campus newspaper *The Guardian* and produced a weekly radio show called *Oh You Would Love It!*

+I enjoy public libraries, curating playlists, baking banana bread, and crocheting hats.

+Because I love data, you can follow my meticulously tracked hobbies on my [strava] (https://www.strava.com/athletes/78348760) (if you're outdoorsy) or [storygraph] (https://app.thestorygraph.com/profile/ellaksay) (if you're a bookworm).

 <br>